 We Can End Child Sexual Abuse

-The ultimate mission of D2L, to end childhood sexual abuse, can only be accomplished by sharing the solution of prevention, awareness and education with more and more people.
-This, in turn, builds momentum and over time, changes the way our nation and culture cares for, protects and nurtures our children.
+The ultimate mission of D2L, to end child sexual abuse, can only be accomplished by sharing the solution of prevention, awareness and education with more and more people.
+This, in turn, builds momentum and over time, changes the way our nation and culture cares for, protects, and nurtures our children.
 Being an active participant in the mission to end childhood sexual abuse is one of the most rewarding things we will ever do – and we cannot do it without you.

 A Brief History

 In 2000, Darkness to Light was created as a nonprofit with the mission of reducing the incidence of child sexual abuse through public awareness and education.
 With tremendous community support, over $100,000 was raised and an award-winning media campaign was developed and launched in June of 2001.

 In 2002, 7 Steps to Protecting our Children: A Guide for Responsible Adults was created and Time, Inc agreed to place ads in various magazines they publish.
 In 2003 the documentary "Childhood Stories" was produced by the award-winning team of Breslin-Dunn.
 The documentary details the stories of four adult survivors of sexual abuse from various backgrounds and life experiences.

 In 2004, we began work on an interactive child sexual abuse prevention training program, called Stewards of Children, available for parents, youth serving organizations, and communities across the nation and globe.
 Around this time, CNN began running Darkness to Light public service announcements nationally.
 These pro-bono ads were designed to increase awareness of the prevalence and consequences of child sexual abuse and to drive viewers to educational materials.
 Countless organizations and individuals found us because of an ad they saw on CNN.